openfun/ralph/docs/backends.md

 - `connection_uri`: the connection URI to connect to (_e.g._ `["mongodb://mongo:27017/"]`)
 - `database`: the database to connect to
 - `collection`: the collection to get/put objects to
-- `client_options`: a comma separated key=value list of MongoDB client options
+- `client_options`: a comma-separated key=value list of MongoDB client options

 The MongoDB client options supported in Ralph are:
 - `document_class`: default class to use for documents returned from queries